sprak3000/setup-my-mac/README.md

 This repository holds my scripts, configuration files, notes, etc. for the rare occasion of setting up a new Mac for myself.
 You will find in here:

 - My customizations to various system preferences
 - A script to
     - Install a considerable amount of software I use
-  - Remind of software I need to install manually
     - Setup my terminal theme
-  - Setup various dotfiles and configuration files I use via [chezmoi](https://www.chezmoi.io).
+    - Setup various dotfiles and configuration files.

 ## Initial Setup

 I follow these steps immediately after I first boot up a new Mac and go through the initial setup it presents:

 - Apply any system software updates.
 - Apply any App Store updates for pre-installed software.
 - Remove any unwanted applications from the dock.